Actually, Now Is The Best Time For Celebrities To Rehash Old Drama

 Advertisement

 Swift and Kim don't want to fight over Instagram out of fear of...distracting me from the fact that there's a worldwide crisis?
 Oh, no!
-What will I do if ten minutes of my day aren't spent thinking about the CDC's latest statistics?
-Don't worry, for the other 23 hours and 50 minutes, I'm refreshing the New York Times and washing my hands and figuring out when I can next see my family.
+What will I do if ten minutes of my day aren't spent thinking about the latest COVID-19 statistics?
+Don't worry, for the other 23 hours and 50 minutes, I'm refreshing the BBC News app and washing my hands and figuring out when I can next see my family.
 But while we're all stuck at home, exhausting our Netflix queue and sinking deeper into quarantine sadness, the very least celebrities could do for us is stop singing "Imagine" and instead give us some closure to the meaningless arguments of yore that fizzled out on Twitter and were washed away with the next news cycle before we got a satisfying conclusion.

 I, of course, don't want to cause celebrities emotional harm.
 I simply think that there are so many juicy, interpersonal tidbits about celebrities' personal lives that get lost in the sands of time.
 Wouldn't we feel silly if, once this quarantine is over, we didn't use it productively?
 In that vein, here are my suggestions for public celebrity quarrels that deserve to be addressed while we're all doing nothing but scrolling Instagram: